 Is Gestalt Therapy Effective?

-Studies show that Gestalt therapy can be effective.
+Studies show that therapy using Gestalt psychology can be effective.
 A recent study showed patients significantly improved in personality dysfunction, self-concept, and interpersonal relationships.
 For many individuals looking to try this counseling method, online Gestalt therapy is a beneficial option.

 Online therapy has been found equally effective as its in-person counterpart regarding phobias and other conditions where counselors might use Gestalt techniques as primary treatment approaches.
 In addition, online therapy offers lower pricing than in-person therapy because online therapists don't have extra costs for office rent or parking.

-If you're curious about trying an online modality of Gestalt therapy, consider signing up through a platform such as BetterHelp.
+If you're curious about trying an online modality of Gestalt psychology, consider signing up through a platform such as BetterHelp.
 BetterHelp offers a vast database of counselors specializing in various treatment modalities.

 Below are some commonly asked questions related to Gestalt therapy.